Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 As Transformer models increase in size, the computational cost of running inference also grows.
 Many organisations now face the challenge of deploying state-of-the-art models in a cost-effective way.

-One popular technique for this is **quantization** - by reducing the precision of network parameters and activations, quantization aims to **increase throughput** and **decrease memory footprint**.
-Whilst reducing peak memory by quantizing from FP16 to INT8 is pretty much guaranteed, achieving performance improvements can be trickier.
-This is particularly true when running INT8 operations on GPU.
+One popular technique for doing so is **quantization** - by reducing the precision of network parameters and activations, quantization aims to **increase throughput** and **decrease memory footprint**.

-The main challenge stems from the overheads associated with the quantization/dequantization operations - which can mask the performance gains from the blazingly fast INT8 Tensor Core matrix multiplies.
-The second part of this blog explores the nuances around achieving peak performance on GPU, and can be found here.
+Of course, this is useless if quantizing to lower precision harms model accuracy.
+The first part of this blog introduces the quantization formulation, and explores techniques for minimising such degradations.

-Achieving high throughput and low memory is all very well, but largely useless if quantizing to lower precision results in degradations in model accuarcy.
-In the first part of this blog we will introduce the quantization formulation, and explore some techniques for preserving accuracy - *while maintaining high throughput*.
+Reducing peak memory by quantizing from FP16 to INT8 is pretty much guaranteed.
+However, *achieving throughput improvements is more difficult*.
+The main challenge stems from overheads associated with the quantization/dequantization operations, which can mask performance gains from the blazingly fast INT8 [Tensor Core](https://www.nvidia.com/en-gb/data-center/tensor-cores/#:~:text=Tensor%20Cores%20enable%20mixed%2Dprecision,performance%20computing%20(HPC)%20tasks.) matrix multiplies.
+The second part of this blog explores the nuances around achieving peak performance on GPU.

 * [Introduction](#Introduction)
 * [Background](#Background)